In this post, we guide you through seven steps that will help you ensure everyone is safe and make a successful insurance claim.

 4. Contact Your Insurance Company

 After you’ve exchanged information with the other driver, contact your insurance company to report the accident.
-Use the MyRide901 Accident Report to capture all the information you gathered at the scene—including the police report number, the other driver’s information, names, addresses and telephone numbers of all witnesses as well as any photos or witness statements—and send the report to your insurance contact from the scene.
+Use the to capture all the information you gathered at the scene—including the police report number, the other driver’s information, names, addresses and telephone numbers of all witnesses as well as any photos or witness statements—and send the report to your insurance contact from the scene.

 5. Be Careful What You Say